The best restaurants to visit in Notting Hill / Food & Drink

 The neighbourhood at the forefront of London’s thriving food scene, these are our top picks for dining in Notting Hill.

-Notting Hill has always been an enclave of soulful types; localists who gather at beloved restaurants that form the social heart of the area.
+Notting Hill has always been an enclave of soulful types; localists who gather at beloved restaurants.
 Leading gastronomes such as Clare Smyth of Core and Brett Graham of The Ledbury have long-established stamps on the map, while gastropubs like The Cow and The Pelican are well-known haunts.

 Building on its community-oriented reputation, the last few years have seen a wave of openings and revamps of old favourites.
 Epicures once flocked to Mayfair and Soho, but now Notting Hill is receiving rapturous acclaim for its world-class chefs and star hospitality.
 You’ll be spoilt for choice.